bmschmidt/archiveSync/README.md

 ===========

 This is an ad-hoc solution for a common problem for historians: synchronizing archival photos with notes.
-It's terrible to come back from the archives with hundreds of unlabeled photos, and notes that reference (sometimes) things being "photographed," with no way to find them.
+It's terrible to come back
+from the archives with hundreds of unlabeled photos, alongside typed-up notes that (sometimes) reference things being "photographed," without any convenient interface between the two.
 This puts photos directly into the part of your notes they describe.
 As long as you take even cursory notes (writing the name of each box and folder as you